Removal of Bees

 You will find very short (entertaining?) videos of bee removals on my Instagram page here

-Below photos show the newly empty cavity, and then the cavity filled with fiberglass insulation to guarantee that no future swarm can colonize the same space.
-Of course, I also seal the entry-point to prevent future access.
+Below photos show the newly empty cavity (I have to cut carefully around the 220v electrical cable…) and then the cavity filled with fiberglass insulation to guarantee that no future swarm can colonize the same space.
+I also seal the entry-point to prevent future access by bees who will be attracted to the residual smell of wax and honey in the wall cavity.

 Bees will occasionally move into the roof cavity.
 This colony in Mosman had only been there for 3 months.
-I finished the job with roof-tiles replaced and in water-tight condition, but referred them to a roofer to consider replacing the blue sarking and re-pointing the cement on ridge tiles.
+I finished the job with roof-tiles replaced and in water-tight condition, but referred them to a roofer to re-point the cement on ridge tiles.

 This colony in Epping was about 7 months old.
 Removal and all repair (including painting) took 6 hours.
 The bees were saved and relocated.
-My son (in photo) was stung 7 times.
+My son (in photo, 17 then, now 22) was stung 7 times.
 He jumped around a bit, but never complained… The bees came in through a weep-hole in the bricks.
 I use a bee-vacuum to collect the bees.
 It sounds rough, but it is the safest way for the bees…

 Honey bees love the snug comfort of a wall cavity, but very occasionally they will move into an open attic space (vulnerable to ants/roaches/rats).
-This photo from Chatrwood shows wax combs attached the roof tiles.
-Older combs had fallen off (lying flat on the water tank) -probably due to summertime heat on the tiles… But the remaining bees were healthy, now making honey in my apiary.
+This photo from Chatswood shows wax combs attached the roof tiles.
+Older combs had fallen off (lying flat on the water tank) -probably due to summertime heat on the tiles… But the remaining bees were healthy and now making honey in my apiary.

 If access to the wall/ceiling/tree cavity is impossible, I can do a “Trap Out” colony removal.
 I place a one-way door over the entrance and a beehive beyond that.
 Over several weeks, all the bees will have to leave the hive (they never poop in the hive), but the one-way door prevents them from getting back in.
 They establish themselves in the external hive, which I can then move to an acceptable location.